JakkuSakura/CubiAI/docs/ai-models.md

         - "{OUTPUT_DIR}"
   ```
 - If the command is empty or the builder fails to emit `model.moc3`, the pipeline raises a hard error.
 This prevents empty moc files from slipping into exports.
+- When rigging stays disabled, the builder step is skipped.

 ## Additional Processing
 - `scipy`/`scikit-image` remain in the stack for matting and fallback segmentation.